kevin-wangzefeng/toc/proposals/graduation/cubefs-graduation-dd.md

 ### Criteria Evaluation

-_$TOCMEMBER conducted the due diligence of $PROJECT who applied for $LEVEL.
-The project [has/has not] completed the criteria that show its maturity at $LEVEL.
+Kevin Wang conducted the due diligence of CubeFS who applied for graduation.
+The project has completed the criteria that show its maturity at graduation.
 The following criteria implementations are noteworthy to call out... $NOTABLES.
 The following actions were provided to the project that were considered blocking but since resolved... $BLOCKERS.
-The following recommendations were provided to the project that are non-blocking in the TOC's assessment but should be completed by the project to ensure continued viability of the project... $RECOMMENDATIONS._
+The following recommendations were provided to the project that are non-blocking in the TOC's assessment but should be completed by the project to ensure continued viability of the project... $RECOMMENDATIONS.

 ### Adoption Evaluation